ronaldgreeff/CodeIgniterDocs/framework-4.0.3/README.md

 * In web root, create a file `index.php` and add `<?php phpinfo(); ?>` to it and go to `http://localhost/`

+## SQL
+Using MySql with MySQL Workbench (as used in the docs)
+* Download latest MySQL Community Version (doing this locally).
+It includes MySQL Workbench
+* Go through Installation Wizrd
+* Open MySQL workbench
+* Configure the database via `.env` file

 ## CodeIgniter
 * Change DocumentRoot to /public in Apache's `conf/httpd.conf`
 * Download latest version @ https://github.com/CodeIgniter4/framework/releases/latest